WVUHPC/Introduction-HPC/_episodes/02-cli.md

 > Usually this means that you have mis-typed the command.
 {: .callout}

-### Why use the CLI?
+### Why use the Command Line Interface?

-The Command Line Interface was one of the first ways of interacting with computers.
-Previously the interaction happened with perforated cards or even switching cables on a big console.
-Still the CLI is a powerful way of talking with computers.
+Before the **Command Line Interface** (CLI), computer interaction happened with perforated cards or even switching cables on a big console.
+Despite all the years of new technology and innovation, the CLI remains one of the most powerful and flexible tools for interacting with computers.

-It is a different model of interacting than a GUI, and that will take some effort - and some time - to learn.
-A GUI presents you with choices and you select one.
-With a **command line interface** (CLI) the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
-They are not presented to you so you must learn a few, like learning some vocabulary in a new language.
+Because it is radically different from a GUI, the CLI can take some effort and time to learn.
+A GUI presents you with choices for you to click on.
+With a CLI, the choices are combinations of commands and parameters, more akin to words in a language than buttons on a screen.
+Because the options not presented to you, some vocabulary is necessary in this new "language".
 But a small number of commands gets you a long way, and we'll cover those essential few today.

 ### Flexibility and automation